eProsima/vulcanexus/docs/rst/use_cases/rosbot2r/simulation.rst

             - ./config/rosbot.rviz:/root/.rviz2/default.rviz

 The following service defines the ``rosbot`` container.
-It launches webots with the robot and environment of choice.
+It launches Webots with the robot and environment of choice.
 It also starts the nodes responsible for publishing the robot's state, as ``robot_localisation`` or ``robot_state_publisher``.